-1) Measure your roof - with a tape measure, go corner to corner and measure ground dimensions of your home.
-If your roof has overhangs, add them to your sizes.
+How To Use Roof Calculator1) Measure your roof - with a tape measure, go corner to corner and measure ground dimensions of your home.
+If it has overhangs, add them to your sizes.

 For example: If overhangs are 6", add 1 foot to each side.
 If overhangs are 2 feet on front an back, and there are no overhangs on the sides, add 4 feet to the appropriate side.

-2) Roof Slope - guesstimate or measure your roof slope.
-Home depot sells a visual "pitch measuring tool", or you can use a simple square tool, line it up with your roof's gable and measure RISE over RUN - see image on the right.
+2) Enter the slope - you can guesstimate or measure it.
+Home Depot sells a visual "pitch measuring tool", or you can use a simple square tool, line it up with your roof's gable and measure RISE over RUN - see image on the right.

-3) Select roof style - if you have a simple gable roof (ranch / cape / colonial type homes), select that.
-If you have hips, dormers, select "hip roof", and if your roof is all cut up, and has different slopes and angles, select appropriate option.
+3) Select type - if you have a simple gable (ranch / cape / colonial type homes), select that.
+If you have hips, dormers, select "hip".
+If it is all cut up, and has different slopes and angles, select the appropriate option.

-5) Number of floors - it is much easier to work on a 1 story house vs. a triple decker, which will always be reflected in a price you are about to pay.
-Select how many floors your house has.
+5) Select number of floors - it is much easier to work on a 1 story house vs. a triple decker.
+This will always be reflected in the total you are about to pay.

 Average Roofing Costs: